-The PROCESS privilege also enables use of the SHOW ENGINE statement, access to the INFORMATION_SCHEMA InnoDB tables (tables with names that begin with INNODB), and access to the INFORMATION SCHEMA FILES table.
+The PROCESS privilege also enables use of the SHOW ENGINE statement, access to the INFORMATION_SCHEMA InnoDB tables (tables with names that begin with INNODB), and (as of MySQL 8.0.21) access to the INFORMATION_SCHEMA FILES table.

-PROXY
+• PROXY

 Enables one user to impersonate or become known as another user.
 See Section 4.19, "Proxy Users".